src-d/blog/content/post/ml_talks_moscow.md

 ## Sequence Learning and modern RNNs, _Grigory Sapunov_

 [Grigory](https://www.researchgate.net/profile/Grigory_Sapunov) started his talk with a tiny, but not superfluous intro into RNN, [LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) and GRU, along with their bidirectional and n-directional generalizations.
 Next, Grigory presented two interesting LSTM generalization : [tree-LSTM](https://arxiv.org/abs/1507.01526) and [Grid LSTM](https://arxiv.org/abs/1507.01526).
-The fist tree-structure outperforms the previous systems on predicting the semantic relatedness of two sentences and sentiment classification when the second network of LSTM provides a unified way of using LSTM for both deep and sequential computation.
+The fist tree-structure outperforms the previous systems on predicting the semantic relatedness of two sentences and sentiment classification while the second network of LSTM provides a unified way of using LSTM for both deep and sequential computation.

 Relying on these preliminary notions, he tackled issues about representation learning.
 The first idea was to find a model that pays attention to the word ordering unlike [word2vec](https://code.google.com/archive/p/word2vec/) based on the "bag of words" model.
-Secondly, he showed us how to match different modalities simultaneously thanks to [multi-modal learning](http://arxiv.org/abs/1411.2539) with striking examples as :
+Secondly, he showed us how to match different modalities simultaneously thanks to [multi-modal learning](http://arxiv.org/abs/1411.2539) with striking examples like:

 * [Text generation by image](http://arxiv.org/abs/1411.4555)
 * [Image generation by text](https://arxiv.org/abs/1612.03242)